rdkcentral/mock-firebolt/docs/MFScope.md

 This scratch space can be accessed via the context object (ctx) can be altered using **scope** variable.
 - **set()**
-    - The set() function accepts accept "scope" parameter.
+    - The set() function accepts "scope" parameter.
     - If "scope" is empty it will set the key/value to the current user's scratch space
     - If "scope" contains a user and/or group, it will set the key/value to that user's scratch space
         - Ex: set(key, value, "foo~bar") will set the key/value to the scratch space of userId "foo~bar"